FedejGon/pyCC.id/paper/paper.md

 ---

-### Summary
+# Summary

 `pyCC.id` is a Python package for data-driven system identification that provides a flexible "grey-box" framework for discovering interpretable, nonlinear governing equations from time-series data.
 It is designed to bridge the gap between opaque black-box models (e.g., Neural ODEs) and restrictive, library-dependent methods (e.g., SINDy [@Brunton2016]).

 The core philosophy of `pyCC.id` is to decompose a complex dynamical system, $d\mathbf{x}/dt = \mathbf{F}(\mathbf{x}, t)$, into a user-defined model structure, $\mathbf{G}$.
 This structure explicitly separates measured inputs (like system state $\mathbf{x}$ and external forces) from the unknown model components.
-These components are: (1) a set of unknown one-dimensional **Characteristic Curves** ($\{\mathbf{f}\}$), which capture the system's underlying nonlinearities (such as stiffness or damping), and (2) a set of unknown scalar parameters ($\mathbf{a}$).
+These components are: (1) a set of unknown one-dimensional functions ($\{\mathbf{f}\}$) referred to as **Characteristic Curves** (CCs), which capture the underlying system nonlinearities (such as stiffness or damping), and (2) a set of unknown scalar parameters ($\mathbf{a}$).

-The package offers a flexible, multi-backend approach to identify these unknown components.
-Users can model the characteristic curves $\{\mathbf{f}\}$ using powerful non-biased approximators like neural networks (NN-CC, via `PyTorch` [@Paszke2019pytorch]), simple polynomial basis functions (Poly-CC), or discover analytical expressions directly using symbolic regression (SymbR-CC, via `PySR` [@Cranmer2023PySR]).
+The package offers a flexible, multi-backend approach to identify these unknown functions and scalar parameters.
+Users can model the characteristic curves $\{\mathbf{f}\}$ using powerful non-biased approximators like neural networks (NN-CC, via `PyTorch` [@Paszke2019pytorch], and compatible with both CPU and GPU devices), simple polynomial basis functions (Poly-CC), or discover analytical expressions directly using symbolic regression (SymbR-CC, via `PySR` [@Cranmer2023PySR]).
 This framework allows the user to provide physical prior knowledge as constraints (e.g., symmetries, conservation laws), guiding the discovery process toward physically consistent models for experts in engineering, physics, and biology.

-### Statement of Need
+# Statement of Need

-Researchers in science and engineering often face a trade-off in system identification. **Black-box models**, such as standard Neural ODEs, can achieve high predictive accuracy but are opaque, offering little physical insight.
+Researchers in science and engineering often face a trade-off in system identification. **Black-box models**, such as standard Neural ODEs[@Chen2019], can achieve high predictive accuracy but are opaque, offering little physical insight[@Wu2025].
 Conversely, **interpretable "white-box" methods**, like SINDy [@Brunton2016] or pure Symbolic Regression [@Cranmer2023PySR], aim to find simple analytical equations.
 However, their success often depends on the true dynamics being sparsely represented in a pre-defined library of candidate functions or, in the case of SR, can be computationally challenging and highly sensitive to hyperparameter tuning when applied to full, complex systems.

 `pyCC.id` is built to fill this "grey-box" gap, targeting domain experts who possess partial physical knowledge of their system (i.e., the model structure $\mathbf{G}$) but need to discover the specific functional forms of its components (the characteristic curves $\{\mathbf{f}\}$).
-It addresses the need for a tool that can leverage powerful, non-biased function approximators (like neural networks) within a physically constrained, interpretable framework, rather than forcing an all-or-nothing choice between accuracy and interpretability.
+It addresses the need for a tool that can take advantage of  powerful, non-biased and non parametric function approximators (e.g., neural networks) within a physically constrained, interpretable framework, rather than forcing an all-or-nothing choice between accuracy and interpretability.

-### Comparison to other packages
+# Comparison to other packages

 `pyCC.id` integrates concepts from several existing tools but applies them within a unique, structured framework: